kylefmohr/pysky/README.md

 ## Rate Limit Monitoring for Write Operations

-Before each API call that would trigger a write and incur a cost against the hourly/daily rate write ops limit budget, the cost of prior calls is checked in the database to ensure that the limit will not be exceeded.
+Before each API call that would trigger a write and incur a cost against the hourly/daily rate write ops limit, the cost of prior calls is checked in the database to ensure that the limit would not be exceeded.
 If it would be, a `pysky.RateLimitExceeded` exception is raised.
 A warning is logged to the "pysky" logger if more than 95% of the hourly or daily budget has been used.
+Example:

+`2025-02-28 12:08:44 - WARNING - Over 95% of the 24-hour write ops budget has been used: 33356/35000 (95.30%)`

 See: https://docs.bsky.app/docs/advanced-guides/rate-limits

-The overall 3000 request per 5 minutes rate limit applied to all calls is not monitored by this library, but the headers returned in the `response.http.headers` dict indicate the current metrics.
+The overall 3000 request per 5 minutes rate limit applied to all calls is not monitored by this library, but the headers returned in the `response.http.headers` dict show the current metrics.

 ```
 RateLimit-Limit: 3000